palmin/animated-ui-label/README.md

 way by interpolating between these amounts, speeds or weights.

-This UILabel subclass tries to help in these circumstances by splitting text text into a leading number and a trailer, such that a text "100 apples" is really 100.0 and " apples" and if we need to change the text into "300 apples" then we are really animating between 100.0 and 300.0 with a shared trailing text " apples".
+This UILabel subclass tries to help in these circumstances by splitting text text into a leading number and a trailer, such that a text

+    "100 apples"
+is really *100.0* and *" apples"* and if we need to change the text into

+    "300 apples"
+then we are really animating between *100.0* and *300.0* with a shared trailing text *" apples"*.

 <img src="example.gif"/>